One of the best ways to develop an organized and effective practice routine is to learn jazz standards.

 - Alternating One Down and One Up

-After working out the arpeggios to any tune you’re learning, put on a metronome and solo using only arpeggios over the changes.
+After working arpeggios to any tune, put on a metronome and solo using only arpeggios over the changes.

 Because they use chords tones, arpeggios will sound the changes even without a band to back you up.

-If you can sound the tune without a band, using arpeggios or other devices, then your solos with a full band will be that much stronger.
+If you can sound the tune without a band, then your solos with a full band will be that much stronger.

-As well as working on arpeggios over Jazz Standards, you can work scales over each chord in any tune you’re learning.
+As well as working on arpeggios over jazz standards, you can work scales over each chord in any tune.

-When doing so, you can use the same variations that you applied to your arpeggio workout.
+When doing so, use the same variations that you applied to your arpeggio workout.